itshaadi/torbox/README.md

     Tor Box is to be used only as a BACKUP for situations where popular solutions (such as OpenVPN) are temporarily blocked by a state firewall.

-    This goal is achived by sharing a Network Namespace between the comtainers.
+    This goal is achived by sharing a Network Namespace between the containers.

 #### Requirements: